cmda-bt/pt-course-21-22/getting-started.md

 ### Brightspace

 We use our DLO Brightspace for schedulers and rubric feedback.
 Make sure you enroll to the **Project-tech** course, you can do so by using the [HvA courseselector][course].
 It's important to **select the right class** for teachers to give you feedback and grades.
+Go to Administration > Groups and pick the right class.
 If you're not sure, ask your teacher to see if you are on the correct _classlist_.

 ### Microsoft Teams